BlakeBitcoin/BlakeBitcoin/README.md

-Forked from Bitcoin reference wallet 0.8.6 and Blake Coin
+Forked from Bitcoin reference wallet 0.8.6, Blakecoin and Photon

-BlakeBitcoin is a cryptocurrency designed to use the Blake 256 algorithm cloned from Blake Coin.
+BlakeBitcoin is a cryptocurrency designed to use the Blake 256 algorithm cloned from Blakecoin and Photon.

 Blake-256(optimized) is faster than Scrypt, SHA-256D, Keccak, Groestl